-To this end, Graham's group developed the concept of cereal synteny and applied this to characterize the Ph1 locus.
+To this end, Graham’s group developed the concept of cereal synteny and applied this to characterise the Ph1 locus.

 At the same time, in collaboration with Peter Shaw, they have been applying cell biology approaches to investigate the Ph1 mechanism.